nelisss/GarLeveltoDO/README.md

 ## Usage

-### Download the csv files
+### Download the CSV files

-- Garmin Connect csv: from https://connect.garmin.com/modern/activities, scroll down as far as you want and press Export CSV.
+- Garmin Connect CSV: from https://connect.garmin.com/modern/activities, scroll down as far as you want and press Export CSV.

-  - Only the activities that are loaded on the web page will be exported into the csv file.
+  - Only the activities that are loaded on the web page will be exported into the CSV file.
 This can cause problems when you want to export a lot of activities.
-However, I don't know of any other way to batch export activities into a csv file.
+However, I don't know of any other way to batch export activities into a CSV file.

-- Strength Level csv: from https://my.strengthlevel.com/username/workouts (replace username with your username), scroll down to the bottom of the page and press Export CSV.
+- Strength Level CSV: from https://my.strengthlevel.com/username/workouts (replace username with your username), scroll down to the bottom of the page and press Export CSV.

 ### Run the scripts

 *GarLeveltoDO.ipynb:*
-Takes Garmin and/or Strength Level csvs as input and outputs a csv that can be imported into a new Day One journal.
+Takes Garmin and/or Strength Level CSVs as input and outputs a CSV that can be imported into a new Day One journal.

-Run the script from top to bottom, choose Garmin, Strength Level, or both, input the csv file(s) and select a start date when prompted.
+Run the script from top to bottom, choose Garmin, Strength Level, or both, input the CSV file(s) and select a start date when prompted.

 *GarminStats.ipynb:*
-Takes Garmin csv as input gives some stats and graphs.
+Takes Garmin CSV as input gives some stats and graphs.

-Run the script from top to bottom, input the Garmin csv when prompted.
+Run the script from top to bottom, input the Garmin CSV when prompted.

 *SLStats.ipynb:*
-Takes Strength Level csv as input gives some stats and graphs.
+Takes Strength Level CSV as input gives some stats and graphs.

-Run the script from top to bottom, input the Strength Level csv when prompted.
+Run the script from top to bottom, input the Strength Level CSV when prompted.

 ### Import in Day One
 To import the CSV into Day One, follow the instructions on the [Day One website](https://dayoneapp.com/guides/settings/importing-data-to-day-one/).
 Currently, CSV import is only supported on iOS.

-To import the Zip file with JSON content into Day One, follow the instructions for your platform of choice on the [Day One website](https://dayoneapp.com/guides/settings/importing-data-to-day-one/).
-JSON import is supported on all platforms, I've tested on the Web App and iOS (not working).
+To import the ZIP file with JSON content into Day One, follow the instructions for your platform of choice on the [Day One website](https://dayoneapp.com/guides/settings/importing-data-to-day-one/).
+JSON import is supported on all platforms, I've tested on the Web App and iOS.
+Both work for me, but Web App import is quite slow.

 ### Notes
 - The timezone of the system that runs the script is used.
 I'm unsure of what timezones are used for the output CSVs, so the output times might not correspond to actual times.